The Idolmaster Cinderella Girls: Anime

 An anime television series adaptation of Kuma-Jet's Cinderella Girls Theater spin-off manga, produced by Gathering and directed by Mankyū, was announced on November 28, 2016, as part of the game's 5th anniversary via a 3-minute short film distributed online and premiered its first season which ran from April 4 to June 27, 2017.
 The series was then renewed for three more seasons, with the second season premiering on October 3, 2017, the third running from July 3 to September 25, 2018 and the fourth, titled Climax Season, from April 2 to June 25, 2019.
-In February 2020, a new anime spun off from Theater titled Extra Stage was announced and was streamed exclusively in both the Cinderella Girls and Starlight Stage mobile games from March 24, 2020 to April 13, 2021.
+In February 2020, a new anime spun off from Theater titled Extra Stage was announced and was streamed exclusively in both the Cinderella Girls and Starlight Stage mobile games from March 24, 2020, to April 13, 2021.
 Extra Stage ran for 48 episodes and Mankyū returned to direct the series.
 This time, production moved from Gathering to Zero-G.

-On November 10, 2019, a promotional computer animated 6-minute short film, titled Spin-off!, was announced at the concert "The Idolmaster Cinderella Girls 7th Live Tour Special 3chord Funky Dancing!".
+On November 10, 2019, a promotional animated 6-minute short film, titled Spin-off!, was announced at the concert "The Idolmaster Cinderella Girls 7th Live Tour Special 3chord Funky Dancing!".
 The short was directed by Naoki Yoshibe and produced by Orange in cooperation with Amazon Prime Video, Cygames, karaoke equipment manufacturer Daiichi Kosho Company and Nissin Foods.
 The theme song of the short is "Oumuamua ni Kōun o" by Shiki Ichinose (Kotomi Aihara), Shin Sato (Yumiri Hanamori), Risa Matoba (Hana Tamegai), Nao Kamiya (Eriko Matsui) and Chitose Kurosaki (Kaoru Sakura).
 It premiered on Amazon Prime Video on the same day as its announcement.
 The short marks the eighth anniversary of the franchise.
 The full film was released on YouTube on December 8, 2019, by Bandai Namco Entertainment.

 An anime television series adaptation of Kyono's Cinderella Girls U149 manga was announced during the final concert in "The Idolmaster Cinderella Girls 10th Anniversary Magical Wonderland!!!" tour on April 3, 2022.
-It will be produced by CygamesPictures and directed by Manabu Okamoto, who will also be the sound director, with Hiroyuki Takashima serving as assistant director, Oki Murayama handling the scripts, Norie Igawa designing the characters for animation, and Nippon Columbia composing the music.
-The series is set to premiere on April 6, 2023, on TV Tokyo.
-U149 will perform the opening theme song "Shine In The Sky☆".
+It was produced by CygamesPictures and directed by Manabu Okamoto, who was also the sound director, with Hiroyuki Takashima served as assistant director, Oki Murayama handled the scripts, Norie Igawa designed the characters for animation, Nippon Columbia produced the music, and Makoto Miyazaki composed the music score.
+The series aired from April 6 to June 29, 2023, on TV Tokyo and other networks.
+U149 performed the opening theme song "Shine In The Sky☆".
+Crunchyroll streamed the series.
+Plus Media Networks Asia to carried the anime in Southeast Asia, to be premiered on Aniplus Asia.